-Locals still differ in their opinion about this man.
-Most of them don’t want the Colombia or Medellín image to be associated with him because they don’t like him for obvious reasons, while a few others believe that he was Colombia’s very own Robinhood, as he donated large amounts of money to charity and built schools and sports fields.
+Locals still differ in their opinion about this man, but most of them don’t want the Colombia or Medellín image to be associated with him because they don’t like him for obvious reasons.

-Whether Pablo Escobar was more of a villain than a Robinhood or vice versa, I don’t think anybody knows!
-Maybe you will have a clearer idea after your visit to Medellín!
+He is part of a complicated past, maybe you will have a clearer idea after your visit to Medellín!

 Make sure you get one of the Medellín tours of Pablo Escobar’s mansion and visit his Hacienda Nápoles turned museum and amusement park to learn more about this.
 On this full day tour, you will have fun on the different rides and waterpark slides while you learn about the most curious facts about Colombia’s most infamous drug lord!